How to Increase GLP-1 Naturally: 8 Foods and Supplements

 More and more people are seeking natural GLP-1 boosters due to the rising popularity of GLP-1 medications for weight loss.
 Although medication can be a solution for some people, off-label or non-prescribed usage poses a health risk.
 If you'd like to explore natural ways to increase GLP-1 levels, read this article to learn how GLP-1 can contribute to weight loss and explore dietary sources that naturally increase GLP-1.

-Exploring How GLP-1 Aids in Weight Loss
+How Does GLP-1 Aid in Weight Loss?

 GLP-1 was discovered in the 1980s, and soon after, it was revealed that the molecule enhances insulin secretion response to meals and inhibits food intake, gastric emptying, and glucagon secretion.
 That's why GLP-1 receptor agonists have been used for the treatment of obesity and type 2 diabetes alongside nutrition and lifestyle intervention.2